csvlewis/ride-with-me-backend/README.md

 #### 11. Change a request's status: ####

-To accept or deny a ride request, a driver can make the GraphQL query:
+To change the status of a ride request (accepted or denied), a driver can make the GraphQL query:
 ```
 mutation($id: Int!, $status: String!) {
   changeRequestStatus(id:$id status:$status){